A sub-Riemannian model of neural states in the primary motor cortex: Introduction

-A different approach was proposed in \cite{mazzetti2023functional}, inspired by neurogeometric models of the visual cortex (see \cite{hoffman1970higher},\cite{petitot1999vers}, \cite{citti2006cortical}) and by movement perception in visual areas \cite{cocci2015cortical}).
+A different approach was proposed in \cite{mazzetti2023functional}, inspired by neurogeometric models of the visual cortex (see \cite{hoffman1970higher,petitot1999vers,citti2006cortical}) and by movement perception in visual areas \cite{cocci2015cortical}).
 The authors assume that a motor neuron can be represented by a point where $(x, y)$ denotes the hand's position in a two-dimensional plane, $t$ denotes the time.
-The velocity will be represented by two variables: $\theta$ which denotes the direction of velocity and $v$ which denotes the speed in this direction.
+The velocity vector will be represented in polar coordinates by two variables: $\theta$ which denotes the direction of velocity and $v$ which denotes the absolute value of the speed in this direction.
 Finally, $a$ denotes the acceleration in the direction $\theta$ so that it will be represent as a scalar.
-Using the differential constraints operating on the variables (see \eqref{6D} below) the authors were able to introduce a sub-Riemannian structure and a distance in the space $M$ defined in \cite{mazzetti2023functional}, and refer to \cite{agrachev2019comprehensive}, \cite{le2010lecture} for a general presentation).
-Fragments were formally recovered as admissible curves in this structure.
+Using the differential constraints operating on the variables (see \eqref{6D} below) the authors were able to introduce a sub-Riemannian structure and a distance in the space $M$ defined in \cite{mazzetti2023functional}, and refer to \cite{agrachev2019comprehensive, ledonne2021lecture} for a general presentation).
+Fragments were formally recovered as short admissible curves in this structure.
 In addition to applying a grouping algorithm in this space, the authors were able to decompose a trajectory in fragments \cite{mazzetti2023functional}.
-However, the fragments were not yet clustered in states.
+However, the fragments were not yet clustered in neural states.